koter84/CLI-Gist-Runner/README.md

 ## ToDo
 ### First
+- check for fail-messages and/or errors in gitcurl

+### Later
 - caching --ac-* (how long to cache? and which ones?)

-### Later
-- check for fail-messages and/or errors in gitcurl
+- uploading 1 or more files to gist ` > gist -u new-dir/` or ` > gist -u new-file.sh`

 ### Decide
 - autocomplete for subscripts ?